krishnazoro/sql/README.md

 - It used to display the data's inside the table.

-- Query for select(To display all data's and values): SELECT * FROM members;
+- Query for select(To display all data's and values): SELECT * FROM table name;

-- Query for select(To display particular data's and values):SELECT id,name FROM members;
+- Query for select(To display particular data's and values):SELECT id,name FROM table name;

 ## INSERT